-Just before 08:00, on Sunday morning, December 7, 1941, more than 350 aircraft of the Japanese navy deployed a huge attack on Pearl Harbor base in Honolulu.
-This attack caught the US completely by surprise as there was no declaration of war.
-188 U.S. aircraft were destroyed, 2 403 Americans were killed, and important base installations were damaged.
+Just before 08:00, on Sunday morning, December 7, 1941, more than 350 aircraft of the Japanese Navy deployed a massive attack on the Pearl Harbor base in Honolulu.
+This attack surprised the US as there was no declaration of war.
+188 U.S. aircraft were destroyed, 2 403 Americans were killed, and essential base installations were damaged.

-The Pearl Harbor attack crippled the US ability to counter-attack and quickly intervene in WWII.
-Still, the event also led the USA to formally enter WWII and eventually unbalancing the war to the Allies’ side.
+The Pearl Harbor attack crippled the US’ ability to counter-attack and quickly intervene in WWII.
+Still, the event also led the USA to formally enter WWII and eventually unbalance the war to the Allies’ side.

-A Luau is a traditional Hawaiian party or feast that is usually accompanied by entertainment.
-You have seen it everywhere in pop culture, almost every time Hawaii is mentioned in movies, series, etc.
+A Luau is a traditional Hawaiian party or feast usually accompanied by entertainment.
+You have seen it everywhere in pop culture—almost every time Hawaii is mentioned in movies, series, etc.

 In old Hawaii, the traditional feast was called paina, and men and women ate meals separately.
 In 1819 King Kamehameha II removed all these religious constraints, creating the first Luau.
 Curiously the name luau comes from the food served at the parties.
-Luau means taro leaves, which are the main ingredient of a few of the foods served in a Luau.
+Luau means taro leaves, the main ingredient of a few foods served in a Luau.

-If there’s one thing, it won’t lack in a Luau, that’s leis.
+If there’s one thing it won’t lack in a Luau, that’s leis.
 Lots of leis.
-You may not know the word, but you surely know what it is.
+You may not know the word, but surely know what it is.
 You have seen it everywhere when Hawaii is depicted, particularly when someone arrives in Hawaii or a Luau.

-A lei is a traditional “garland of series of objects strung together with the intent to be worn”.
-The most common leis are probably made with flowers, but they can also be with leaves, shells, seeds, etc. Traditionally, these garlands were worn by ancient Hawaiians to beautify themselves and distinguish themselves from others.
+A lei is a traditional “garland of series of objects strung together with the intent to be worn.”
+The most common leis are probably made with flowers but can also be with leaves, shells, seeds, etc. Traditionally, these garlands were worn by ancient Hawaiians to beautify themselves and distinguish themselves from others.
 The Maile lei was perhaps the most significant.

-As with many other things in Hawaii, leis are symbolic and can be given for several reasons, most commonly, peace, love, honor, or friendship.
+Like many other things in Hawaii, leis are symbolic and can be given for several reasons: peace, love, honor, or friendship.

-Another thing that can be missed in a Luau and is a universal symbol of Hawaii is Hula dancing.
-Hula is a type of dancing typical of Hawaii developed by the Polynesians who originally settled there.
+Another famous thing from Hawaii that can be missed in a Luau is Hula dancing.
+Hula is a type of dancing typical of Hawaii developed by the Polynesians who initially settled there.
 Though similar to other related Pacific dances, hula is unique to the Hawaiian Islands.

 Tourism has also played a huge role in recovering the art form, but it is more performative and less symbolic.

 Aloha shirts are easily one of the best-known things in Hawaii.
-These are typically short-sleeved, loose-fitting, open-collar shirts made of lightweight fabric printed in colorful, bold designs of flowers, beaches, birds, and other Hawaiian motifs.
+These are typically short-sleeved, loose-fitting, open-collar shirts printed of a lightweight fabric in colorful, bold designs of flowers, beaches, birds, and other Hawaiian motifs.
 Despite being mass-produced, there are so many different designs that there’s a sense that every single shirt is unique.

-No trip to Hawaii would be complete without buying them as souvenirs for the journey home.
-But, they are also casual everyday wear for islanders.
-You can buy aloha shirts here and wear them everywhere you want.
+No trip to Hawaii would be complete without buying them as souvenirs for the journey home, or if you already have one, don’t forget to include it in your Hawaii packing list!
+They are also casual everyday wear for islanders.
+You’ll fit in!
+It is possible to buy aloha shirts here and wear them everywhere you want.

-Besides all the cultural and historical features we have already mentioned before, what is Hawaii famous for?
+What is Hawaii famous for besides all the cultural and historical features we have already mentioned before?
 The paradisiac beaches, obviously!

 Hawaii has some stunning beaches, but they are also quite diverse.
-You have the globally famous Waikiki beach, with all the infrastructure in the world, or Waimea bay, world renown as a surfing mecca.
+You have the globally famous Waikiki Beach, with all the infrastructure in the world, or Waimea Bay, world-renowned as a surfing mecca.
 But there are also hidden beaches, only accessible by boat or trails, with virtually no infrastructure.

 Furthermore, there’s the sand.
-In Hawaii, you can find the typical white sand beaches, the golden sand beaches, and the volcanic black sand beaches.
-However, you can also find red sand beaches and a very, very rare, green sand beach on Hawaii island.
+You can find typical white, golden, and volcanic black sand beaches in Hawaii.
+However, you can also find red sand beaches and a very, very rare green sand beach on Hawaii’s big island.

 We could write one or several posts only about the beaches in Hawaii and how they attract millions of people every year to the archipelago.

 The volcanoes are the other natural feature Hawaii is known for.
 Each of the islands is made of one or more volcanoes.
 They first erupted on the floor of the Pacific Ocean and emerged above sea level after countless eruptions.
-Over time, some of the most iconic landmarks and sceneries were created by the volcanoes over time.
+Over time, volcanoes created some of the most iconic landmarks and sceneries.
 So, it is not that Hawaii has volcanoes, but that Hawaii is made up of Volcanoes.

-There are 6 active volcanoes, but there are many other inactive.
-Most of them are located on Hawaii island.
-Two of them are among the most active in the world, Kilauea (erupted almost continuously from 1983 to 2018) and Mauna Loa (the largest volcano on Earth 33 times since 1843).
+There are six active volcanoes, but there are many other inactive ones.
+Most of them are located in Hawaii island.
+Two of them are among the most active worldwide, Kilauea (which erupted almost continuously from 1983 to 2018) and Mauna Loa (the largest volcano on Earth, 33 times since 1843).

-Mauna Kea is also worth mentioning as it’s the highest point in the archipelago with an altitude of 4207 meters.
-Plus, if we consider its base in the bottom of the ocean, it’s considered the highest mountain in the world with an astonishing 10 105 meters.
+Mauna Kea is also worth mentioning as it’s the highest point in the archipelago, with an altitude of 4207 meters.
+Plus, if we consider its base at the bottom of the ocean, it’s considered the highest mountain in the world at an astonishing 10 105 meters.
 Other Hawaiian landmark volcanoes include Diamond Head in Oahu and Haleakala in Maui.

-The landmarks are always a reason for a state or a country being well-known.
-Hawaii is no different, and it surely has some globally famous ones.
-We have talked about the volcanoes and the beaches.
 They are some of the most famous landmarks in Hawaii, but there are plenty of others, both manmade and natural.
-Among these, we need to highlight the Pearl Harbour memorial with USS Arizona,ʻIolani Palace, the Dole Plantation, and the stunning Road to Hana.
+Among these, we must highlight the Pearl Harbour memorial with USS Arizona, ʻIolani Palace, the Dole Plantation, and the stunning Road to Hana.

 Check this post if you want to learn more about the most famous landmarks in Hawaii.
 It includes beaches, volcanoes, human-made monuments, and other stunning places.

 - Poi – the staple and filler dish of Hawaii.
 It’s steamed taro root pounded and mixed with water.
-Not everyone enjoys it, as it’s much of an aquired taste.
+Not everyone enjoys it, as it’s much of an acquired taste.